 Financial statements must include:

-balance that illustrates the financial status on the closing date
+- a balance sheet that describes the financial status on the closing date

-- a profit and loss account that illustrates result formation
+- a profit and loss account that describes the results formation

 - a financial calculation outlining the assets acquired during the financial period and their use